IanLee1521/IanLee1521.github.io/_posts/2021-01-01-backup-games.md

 Windows [Junctions](https://docs.microsoft.com/en-us/sysinternals/downloads/junction) are effectively hard links for directories.
 They all Windows to reference the same physical storage from different logical directories.

 By creating a Junction in OneDrive pointing to the directory where the files *really* live, this will allow OneDrive to sync the files and keep them backed up in to the cloud on a regular basis.

+Below are the example snippets (in Powershell) showing how to configure things.
+Note, for my setup, I'll be storing things in the base path (in OneDrive) of: `$Env:USERPROFILE/OneDrive/Documents/My Games/`

 ## Satisfactory